uktrade/iigb-beta-content/content/beta/setup-guide/apply-for-visa/sections/overview/en_US.md

 title: "UK immigration and visa rules for investors"
 ---

 UK immigration visa rules are clear and applying for a visa is straightforward.
+You need a visa if you are coming to the UK from outside of the European Economic Area (EEA) and Switzerland.

 Before coming to the UK, you should:
 * [check if you need a UK visa](https://www.gov.uk/check-uk-visa)